Translation disclaimer (Translation disclaimer)

 Find advice and guidance on animal diseases here.

-• Ruminants (such as cattle, sheep, goats, and deer).
+• ruminants, such as cattle, sheep, goats and deer;

-• Camelids (such as alpacas and llamas).
+• and camelids, such as alpacas and llamas.

-Bluetongue is caused by a virus that is spread by biting midges.
+It is caused by a virus that is spread by biting midges.
 It does not affect people or food safety.
 Meat and milk are safe to eat and drink.

 The first case of a new bluetongue virus serotype (BTV-3) was confirmed in England on the 10th November 2023.
-Further cases of old infections have been detected through surveillance in the south-east and east of England.
-BTV-3 was first reported in September 2023 in the Netherlands.
-It has since been found in several other northern European countries.

 Clinical signs to look out for